 5. Utilize browser caching

-There is a script available on various sites that might help you to set expire time for various types of file.
-You have to edit .htaccess on an Apace server in your root folder.
-Wordpess Seo plugin also provide .htaccess edit features.
-Paste this code on the top of your .htaccess file.
+There is a script available on various sites that might help you to set expirations for various types of files.
+You have to edit .htaccess on an Apache server in your root folder.